RA-Company/ctd/README.md

 It calls the PutWebhooks method to send the request.
 If the response status is not "success", it logs an error and returns nil.
 If the URL is already used, it returns an error indicating that the URL is already used.
-If the request is successful, it returns a pointer to the updated WebhookItem.
+If the request is successful, it returns a pointer to the updated Webhook.
 This method is typically used to update existing webhooks in the Chat2Desk API.

 Parameters: